ycrc/ycrc.github.io/docs/clusters/hopper.md

 - Account is inactive for more than one year
 - Owner leaves the university
 - Owner fails to renew required training
+- Owner fails to follow security measures (e.g. takes photos of screens, does not segment work into projects with specific personnel permissions, includes non-authorized data, etc.)

 Before using Hopper, all users must successfully complete the a training program which includes NIST 800-171 and HIPAA training.
 Once the associated PI approves the account, the user will get an email prompt to the training.